 8. Create An Atmosphere

-Make your home feel like Christmas with festive fragrances from candles or fresh greens.
+Make your home feel like Christmas with festive fragrances from a scented candle or fresh greens.

-Think of spices, pine and eucalyptus, which can be added as part of the decor.
+Think of spices, pine and eucalyptus, which can be added as part of the holiday decorations.

-Use room sprays, candles, diffusers and potpourri to get your guests into the holiday spirit.
+Use room sprays, candles, diffusers, garlands, and potpourri to get your guests into the holiday spirit.

 9. Cleaning Kits

 Have a cleaning kit handy, so that if there are any spillages you can get it sorted out right away.

 Accidents happen and having the tools to tackle spills quickly will be worth it!